Sailin'

-Sailin' is the third studio album by Kim Carnes, released in 1976 (see 1976 in music).
+Sailin' is the third studio album by Kim Carnes, released in 1976.
 The record was recorded, in part, in Muscle Shoals, Alabama with the famed Muscle Shoals Rhythm Section.
 Although this album hasn't been released on CD, all of the album's songs can be found on the European CD "Kim Carnes - Master Series" released by A&M in 1999.